AndrewPomorski/ProLogger/README.md

 ## Usage

 ### Initialization
-To get ProLogger just clone the repository (it will be published to npm eventually)
+To get ProLogger just clone this repository (it will be published to npm eventually)

 Usage is very simple, after cloning the package just include ```prologger.js``` in your javascript file (you can also use ```prologger.min.js```)